-The organisation has electronic linkage to the NIR for registration and immunisation event notiﬁcation, and the NIR is used to assist with follow-up.
+The organisation has electronic linkage to the NIR or NIS for registration and immunisation event notiﬁcation, and the NIR or NIS is used to assist with follow-up.
 If electronic linking is not available, manual processes must be used.

 The organisation has a robust reminder (pre-call) system which encourages the delivery of on-time immunisation and timely follow-up for overdue immunisation.

 The organisation has an effective communication strategy to target high-needs population groups.